saiumesh535/kubeswitch/README.md

 ## Set PATH

-Download executable for your OS add it to PATH
+Download executable from release for your OS add it to PATH

 ## Example